VenalityXT/Deploying-Microsoft-Active-Directory-DNS-Server-Roles/README.md

 <img width="571" height="529" alt="image" src="https://github.com/user-attachments/assets/2e1f49cf-f964-4ae5-8c3b-3d9619afa12a" />

 ---

-## **Step 13: Review System Health**
+### Step 13: Review System Health

-Return to **Server Manager → Local Server → Events** and check for critical or warning messages.
+Return to **Server Manager → Local Server → Events** and check for any critical or warning messages.
-Kernel power messages are normal from reboots during role installation.
-If no persistent DNS or AD errors appear, the deployment is stable.
+You may notice **Kernel Power** messages, which are expected due to reboots during role installation.
+As long as no persistent **DNS** or **AD** errors appear, the deployment is stable.

 <img width="965" height="571" alt="image" src="https://github.com/user-attachments/assets/b53e8ff3-9713-4ace-9cce-f037f5640583" />